 Where will you go?
 Your cart must have access to a nearby restroom with a proper handwashing sink.
 You can ask a nearby business to sign an agreement letting you use theirs.
-You can’t use a portable toilet.

 Thinking of buying a used cart?

 Call or email us first.
-We can save you money by telling you whether or not it meets code.
+We can save you time by telling you whether or not it meets code.
 Not all carts do, and if you buy one that isn’t you could be stuck paying a lot of money to modify it.